lawrennd/snippets/_information-game/includes/emergent-observables.md

 \langle A, B \rangle := \mathrm{tr}(\rho A B).
 $$}

 \notes{This is analogous to the Gram-Schmidt procedure in linear algebra, but adapted to the information geometry of the system.
-The inner product is defined by the ¿current state? $\rho$, ensuring that the new observable is orthogonal to the existing ones in the information-theoretic sense.}
+The inner product is defined by the instantaneous state $\rho$ at each point in the system's evolution, ensuring that the new observable is orthogonal to the existing ones in the information-theoretic sense.
+This state-dependent inner product allows the system to adapt its geometry to changing conditions while maintaining consistency.}

 \notes{The normalised observable
 $$